linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Modern Financial Markets and Institutions/Chapter 04 Insurance pensions and collective investments.md

 Sources: Sovereign Wealth Fund Institute

+### China

-* State Aministration of Foreign Exchange domestic share prices.
-It is reportedly worth just under 40bn.
+The State Administration of Foreign Exchange (SAFE) manages China's foreign exchange reserves and acts as its sovereign wealth fund.
+It is reportedly worth just under $40bn.

-# Singapore
+### Singapore

-Temasek – the smaller of the country's two SWFs, with 144bn under management – is one of the rare funds in the sector that aims to engage with the boards and managements of the companies in which it invests.
+Temasek – the smaller of the country's two SWFs, with $144bn under management – is one of the rare funds in the sector that aims to engage with the boards and managements of the companies in which it invests.
 Of its portfolio, 32 per cent is invested in Singapore, with 46 per cent in the rest of Asia (excluding Japan).
 It attracted headlines by incurring big losses on the sale of holdings in Bank of America and Barclays but has fully recouped the ground lost in 2008-09.
 It boasts a total shareholder return of 17 per cent a year since it was set up in 1974.

 They provide a very necessary protection for investors against any illegal or fraudulent activities of any fund manager, who could be tempted into dishonest behaviour simply by the enormity of the sums involved.
 The idea is to keep the assets at arm's length from the individuals running the fund.

 In the UK, HM Revenue and Customs keeps a list of approved custodians.
 Domestic custodians look after domestic assets; global custodians oversee assets held in the rest of the world.

-# Concluding comments
+### Concluding comments

 Imagine life without insurance.
 Would you dare to drive a car?
 What if you had an accident and were required to replace someone else's car?
 Or worse, you injured someone so badly that you had to pay out £1 million in compensation?
 Surely the absence of car insurance alone would cause a reduction in economic output and in the quality of life because we would rarely take the risk of driving.
 The same logic applies to shipping goods around the world or constructing a building.
 Ship owners, airlines and builders cannot take the risks of hurting someone, or the risk of a fire or of loss of property from theft or accident, and so would generally refuse to take part in productive activity.
 We would all be poorer as a result.
 So clearly, even though the white-collar workers in the insurance industry do not produce a tangible thing that you can see and touch, they do help the rest of society go about pleasurable and business activity.